patrick-llgc/Learning-Deep-Learning/paper_notes/_template.md

 - Summary of technical details

 #### Notes
 - Questions and notes on how to improve/revise the current work

-j